 - Chemical or physical restraints

 - Bedsores, pressure sores or decubitus ulcers

 Nursing home residents who sustain an injury as the result of neglect or abuse, along with their families, may be entitled to compensation for past and future medical expenses, disability or disfigurement, pain and suffering, aggravation of a pre-existing condition, and loss of affection and love if wrongful death is the result.

 Warning Signs of Abuse or Neglect

 Unfortunately, many residents of nursing homes lack the ability to communicate their abuse or neglect.
 Many times, neglect or abuse in a nursing home presents several warning signs that family members should be aware of.
 This includes rapid and unexplained weight loss, unexplained injuries or bruises, emotional withdrawal or out of character agitation, the development of bed sores, the use of sedatives and medication to replace supervision and the inability of caretakers to explain the patient’s condition.
 Over-medication may be noticed through lethargy, involuntary muscle movement, seizure, or even sudden death.

-If you believe a loved one has been abused or neglected at a long-term care facility, contact Agruss Law Firm, LLC, for a free consultation.
+If you believe a loved one has been abused or neglected at a long-term care facility, contact Mike Agruss Law, for a free consultation.
 We are a Chicago injury law firm representing individuals and families who have suffered an injury or loss due to an accident.
-Agruss Law Firm, LLC, will handle your personal injury case quickly, will advise you every step of the way, and will not hesitate to go to trial for you.
+Mike Agruss Law, will handle your personal injury case quickly, will advise you every step of the way, and will not hesitate to go to trial for you.

-Lastly, Agruss Law Firm, LLC, does not get paid attorney’s fees unless we win your case.
+Lastly, Mike Agruss Law, does not get paid attorney’s fees unless we win your case.
 Our no-fee promise is that simple.
 Therefore, you have nothing to risk when you hire us–just the opportunity to seek justice.